rmegal/dotnetcorengspa/Readme.md

   npm ERR!
 A complete log of this run can be found in: npm ERR!
 C:\Users\ray\AppData\Local\npm-cache\_logs\2021-03-24T18_55_26_222Z-debug.log ?
 Package install failed, see above.
-  × Migration failed.
+  Ã— Migration failed.
 See above for further details.
   ```

   * The only way I was able to work around this was to run `npm install --force`.
 The `ng update` does update the package.json file but npm fails.
 Using `--force` allows it to complete.
 Things *look* OK.